jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

   .. code-block:: python

-    def get_even_numbers(iterable):
+    def get_even_numbers(numbers):
-        return [number for number in iterable if number % 2 == 0]
+        return [number for number in numbers if number % 2 == 0]

   the test passes.
-Yes, adding the :ref:`function<functions>` adds extra lines, and it makes managing the code easier since I only have to make a change in one place when needed
+Yes, adding the :ref:`function<functions>` adds extra lines, and it makes managing the code easier since I now only have to make a change in one place in the test when I need

 * I add a new empty :ref:`list<lists>` to test another condition